Andover Canal: History

 The canal was completed in 1794 at a cost of £48,000; £35,000 had been raised by issuing shares and £13,000 had been borrowed.
-The canal locks were built to take boats up to 65 ft long and 8 ft 6 in wide, which was somewhat bigger than the enabling Act allowed.
+The canal locks were built to take boats up to 65 ft long and 8 ft 6 in wide, which was somewhat bigger than the enabling act of Parliament allowed.
 The main cargos of the canal were coal, slates and manure coming in from Southampton Water and agricultural produce going out, although boats were often unable to find cargos for the journey back out to Southampton Water.
 The canal was never successful enough to pay a dividend until it closed in 1859, when income from the sale to Andover & Redbridge Railway produced one.
 In 1827 the canal was 8 years behind on its interest payments although this had improved to only one year by 1851.